Shared by Amy Willinsky

 What are the goals of Emergency Financial Assistance?

 The Emergency Financial Assistance (EFA) Program is one part of the Center for Basic Needs Assistance (CBNA), whose primary purpose is to ease the burden of poverty among members of the Jewish community in our service area.
 EFA provides case management and financial assistance, as well as information and support accessing additional resources.
 EFA's primary goal is to provide one-time financial assistance to resolve an urgent/emergency situation related to basic needs, such as housing or utilities.
 The long-term goal is financial stability, but we are always looking at ways to assist with any factors that impact the ability to reach that goal, such as unemployment, mental health, or domestic abuse.
 Our far-reaching goal is to see our clients living stable and secure lives, with their basic needs being met in a respectful, predictable, and consistent way.

 We receive referrals both from within and outside the agency.
 We collaborate closely with many other JF&CS programs, and with the Boston area Jewish partner organizations.
 We also work closely with Rabbis who are in a unique position to connect clients in need with our services.
 We have ongoing relationships with community agencies that regularly refer clients to us, such as ABCD, WATCH, Brookline Center, Newton Social Services, and many others.
-Clients reach us through our intake line, direct phone contact, email@example.com
+Clients reach us through our intake line, direct phone contact, email@example.com, and walk-ins.

 What happens after clients are referred to you?